zpchavez/towerfall-slack/README.md

 You may notice that the posted stats differ slightly from those that can be viewed in game.
-The main reason for this seems to be that the tf_saveData file counts self kills as kills.
+The main reason for this seems to be that the tf_saveData file counts a self kill as both a death *and* a kill.
 Although total self kills are tracked, they are not tracked per archer, so there is no way around this.